Russian Poems in Translation

 Alexander Pushkin

 Pushkin titled this poem as "K ***".
 It's usually printed in English as "To ***".
-As noted above, Pushkin gave that title to a few poems, presumably seeking not to disclose the object of his passion at the time he wrote them.
-Unfortunately Windows doesn't let me reproduce those titles for files so I'm stuck with "To [unkown]".
+Pushkin gave that title to a few poems, presumably seeking not to disclose the object of the poem at the time he wrote them.

 Here's a video of my recital of the poem To *** alternating between Pushkin's Russian and my translation: